Territory of Boko Haram: Territorial control

+According to Humangle Media, Boko Haram began to frame its zone of control as its daular (territory) in 2012, when Abubakar Shekau left Rijiyan Zaki in Kano State and established Boko Haram's base of operations in the Sambisa Forest.

-In mid-2014, Boko Haram gained control of large swaths of territory in and around their home state of Borno State, Nigeria, estimated at 20000 sqmi with a population of around 1.7 million people, but did not capture the state capital, Maiduguri, where Boko Haram was originally based.
+In mid-2014, Boko Haram gained control of large swaths of territory in and around their home state of Borno (Nigeria), estimated at 20000 sqmi with a population of around 1.7 million people, but did not capture the state capital, Maiduguri, where Boko Haram was originally based.
+In late 2014, Boko Haram seized control of Bama, Borno, according to the town's residents.
+In early 2015 the Nigerian government to launch an offensive, and with the help of Chad, Niger, and Cameroon, they recaptured many areas that were formerly under the control of Boko Haram.
 In September 2015, the director of information at the Defence Headquarters of Nigeria claimed that all Boko Haram camps had been destroyed but attacks from Boko Haram continue.

 In 2019, the president of Nigeria, Muhammadu Buhari, claimed that Boko Haram was "technically defeated".
 The Islamic State's West Africa Province seized the Sambisa Forest from Boko Haram in 2021, causing Boko Haram to flee south into Kaduna State, Nigeria.
 Despite this, Boko Haram experienced a subsequent revival under a new leader and victories in the battles of Toumbun Allura Kurnawa and Toumbun Gini in late 2022 and early 2023.

-In October 2025, Boko Haram seized the Nigerian border town of Kirawa in Borno State, burning the district head’s palace, a military base and dozens of homes, forcing more than around 5,000 people to flee into Cameroon.
+In October 2025, Boko Haram seized the Nigerian border town of Kirawa in Borno State, burning the district head's palace, a military base and dozens of homes, forcing more than around 5,000 people to flee into Cameroon.

 In November 2025, clashes between between ISWAP and Boko Haram broke out in Lake Chad.
 The confrontation resulted in a significant Boko Haram victory, and the seizing of multiple ISWAP bases on the lake's islands.